Merve Aladağ

 Merve Aladağ (1 March 1993) is a Turkish footballer who plays as a striker for Turkish First League club Kdz.
-Ereğli Belediye Spor with jersey number 23.
+Ereğli Belediye Spor.
 With her team, she has also played the Champions League.
 She is a member of the Turkish national team, having made her official debut on 23 November 2011 against Romania, and as a junior international she played the 2012 U-19 European Championship.

 Playing career

 Club

 Aladağ began her career in the high school team of Altınşehir Lisesi Spor, which played in the Turkish Women's Second Football League.
 Appeared in 17 league matches in the 2010–11 season, she scored a total of 21 goals.

 The next season, she was transferred by Ataşehir Belediyesi, a club competing in the Turkish Women's First League.
 Aladağ netted 27 goals in 21 matches in the 2011–12 season, was named Top Scorer (Gol kraliçesi) and enjoyed her first league championship.
 She played in three matches at the 2011–12 UEFA Women's Champions League and scored the only goals of her team in two matches.
 In the 2012–13 season, she netted 12 goals for Ataşehir Belediyesi in 17 matches.